 French-Israeli artist Jessica Moritz graduated from the academy fine arts of Paris (ENSBA).
 In 2006, she won the LVMH young artist award and in 2008 the TAKASAGO prize.

-In her vibrant work, Moritz aims to create order in chaos and to establish an equilibrium of harmony.
-Her work was inspired by former Bauhaus artists like Josef Albers.
-She currently lives and works in Tel Aviv, where clear traces of this movement are still to be found in the architecture of the city.
-This compelled the artist to do research into color theory, an inspirational mission that led her to formulate her own unique vision.
+In her vibrant work, the artist aims to create order in chaos and to establish an equilibrium of harmony.
+Moritz currently lives and works in Tel Aviv, where clear traces of the Bauhaus movement are still to be found in the architecture of the city - this compelled the artist to do research into color theory, a mission that led her to formulate her own unique vision, inspired by Bauhuas artists such as Josef Albers.
 Moritz is specifically fascinated by the transcendent and captivating qualities of light.
-In response, she creates a utopian architecture of balanced geometry in which her objects cam be seen as portals to a different plane of existence, a sphere in which the rational mind becomes obsolete.
+She aims to create a utopian architecture of balanced geometry in which her objects can be seen as portals to a different plane of existence, a sphere in which the rational mind becomes obsolete.

 Sustainability is central to Moritz' artistic practice.
 The artist works with reclaimed materials that she gathers on her trips and transforms to give them new purpose and to avoid senseless consumerism.